marinasundstrom/yourbrand_new_old/docs/azure/identities-and-permissions.md

 ## SQL database access

+Permissions are assigned on the SQL Server.

+Assign yourself as an admin or owner.

+Make sure password is enabled to run migrations.

-Each service should have read write access to the databases they use - and only those they use.
+Each service should have read write access to the server.

 ### Create database users